bibliotechy/identify-by-color/README.md

 identify-by-color is a webapp that lets you search the [Digital Public Library of America] by color.
 It was inspired by similar work done at the Cooper-Hewitt around using color for access.
-You can see the application running [here].
+NO longer online.

 The app is a Python flask application that uses Redis to store color information.
 To populate the database you'll need to run `download.py`